IBM/node-sdk-core/README.md

 ### Icp4dTokenManagerV1
 This Class is similar in function to IamTokenManagerV1.
 The only difference is that the `url` parameter is required, it takes a `username` and `password` instead of an API key, and manages tokens for instances of ICP4D.
 To use this token manager in an SDK, the parameter `authentication_type` must be set to `icp4d` in the constructor.

-### isFileParam
-This function takes an Object and returns `true` if the object is a Stream, a Buffer, has a `value` property, or has a `data` property that is a file param (checked recursively).

 ### isEmptyObject
 This function takes an Object and returns `true` if it is an empty object.